 S3 Express Append has issues

 AWS is clearly gearing up to make S3 Express a potential alternative to EBS disks.
 Like EBS, S3 Express is single zone.
-Earlier this year, AWS added the conditional write primitive to both S3 and S3 Express.
+Earlier this year, AWS added the put-if-absent primitive to both S3 and S3 Express.
 Now it has released the ability to append to objects in S3 Express.

 While append seems like another milestone towards disk-like behavior at first glance, a closer look reveals a more nuanced reality.
 To understand, let's look at the problems faced by S3-based distributed systems and how they solve them today.